Front end and back end: API

 The front end communicates with the back end through an API.
-In the case of web and mobile front ends, the API is often based on HTTP requests/responses.
+In the case of web and mobile front ends, the API is often based on HTTP requests/responses, such as REST or GraphQL.
 An API can also reduce the front-end processing load by using different back-end services for different front-end interfaces, such as in the "Back end For Front end" (BFF) pattern.

 Hardware definitions

 In computer networking, front end can refer to hardware that connects devices to the network, provides security such as a DMZ, or converts data into a transportable format.
 Back end refers to hardware that handles and transports data within the network.

 In processor design, front-end design can refer to the initial description of a circuit's behavior in a hardware description language such as Verilog, while back-end design can refer to the process of mapping that behavior to physical transistors on a die.